GregoryAshton/kookaburra/paper/paper.md

 to implementing an RJMCMC sampler is to run identical analyses, but varying the model dimensionality.
-For kookaburra, we find that setting a sufficiently large number of components (determined experimentally) combined with the slab-spike priors results in an efficient sampling of high-dimensional spaces.
+For kookaburra, we find that setting a sufficiently large number of components (determined experimentally) combined with the slab-spike priors result in an efficient sampling of high-dimensional spaces.
 The maximum number of components will depend on the analysis at hand, in the literature, values as large as 30 are typical [@lentati:2017] for radio pulsar profiles.

-To demonstrate the behaviour of kookaburra with a varying number of components, we create a simulated data set based on the profile of PSR J0835-4510, also known as the Vela pulsar (see, e.g. @palfreyman:2016).
-In
+To demonstrate the behaviour of kookaburra with a varying number of components, we create a simulated data set (shown later in \autoref{fig:fit-fixed}) based on the profile of PSR J0835-4510, also known as the Vela pulsar (see, e.g.
-\autoref{fig:bayes_factor}, we plot $B_{\rm p/n}$, the pulse vs. null Bayes factor as a function of the number of components.
-This demonstrates that below six components, vast improvements in the fit are achieved by the addition of extra components.
-Above six, modest improvements are made as more subtle features get fit.
+@palfreyman:2016).
+We fit this data with a model consisting of a single shapelet flux without any base flux (the simulated data does not include a base flux).
+In \autoref{fig:bayes_factor}, we plot $B_{\rm p/n}$, the pulse vs. null Bayes factor as a function of the number of components of the shapelet flux.
+In this example, below six components, vast improvements in the fit are achieved by the addition of extra components.
+Above six, modest improvements are made as more subtle features get fit, but overall the behaviour plateaus.
 Eventually, the Bayes factor will turn over and start to decrease as additional components fail to improve the fit, but incur extra losses from the increased prior space (also known as the Occam penalty [@mackay:2003]).

 ![Bayes factor for the pulse vs null applied to simulated data similar to the Vela pulsar.\label{fig:bayes_factor}](bayes_factor.png)